 What is the “buffer zone”?

-In his book Uprooting Racism: How White People Can Fight for Social Justice (a liberal read, you have been duly warned), Paul Kivel describes what he calls “buffer-zone” jobs.
-Regardless of where you stand on the political spectrum, I think the concept is one that both conservatives and liberals can recognize.
+In his book Uprooting Racism: How White People Can Fight for Social Justice (a leftist read, you’ve been duly warned), Paul Kivel describes what he calls “buffer-zone” jobs.
+Regardless of where you stand on the political spectrum, I think the concept is one that both conservatives and progressives can recognize.
 Buffer-zone jobs include such professions as teachers, cops, nurses, soldiers, social workers, and many others.
 They are located in the “buffer zone” because they quite literally “buffer” the opposing factions in many of the social wars we observe.

 Soldiers are one example.

 Thankfully, this type of broadly accepted soldier-shaming no longer exists to the same extent (though it still happens).
-One might say that we learned from some of our mistakes, and now slogans like “support our troops” have become common, even during unpopular wars and military measures.
+One might say that we learned from some of our mistakes, and now slogans like “support our troops” are common, even during unpopular wars and military measures.

 Nevertheless, soldiers are not the only people who work in the buffer zone.
 If you work in the buffer zone, you probably have your own stories to tell about the blame-game.
 Nurses, for instance, joke that it doesn’t matter who makes the mistake, it’s always their fault.
 For me, as a teacher, it doesn’t matter that I have no control over state funding, the amount of resources available to me, the conditions and consequences of poverty, the harmful and conflicting policies of lawmakers with no experience in the classroom, and countless other variables — if my students underachieve, I am to blame.

-And if our laws are discriminatory, our policies designed to encourage racial profiling, our system tailored to favor the wealthy and well-connected, it doesn’t matter.
+And if our laws are discriminatory, our “colorblind” policies designed to target communities of color, our system tailored to favor the wealthy and well-connected, it doesn’t matter.
 Cops are to blame for the injustice.

-In reality, the systemic problems within criminal justice harm both cops and the communities they serve, but since cops “buffer” the system, the actual causes are easily overlooked.
+In reality, the systemic problems within criminal justice harm both cops and the communities they serve.
+Cops are often sent into impossible situations created as a direct result of years upon years of community defunding.
+But since cops “buffer” the system, the actual causes that push people into desperate situations are easily overlooked.
 We are an audience distracted by the magician’s left hand while his right hand pockets our card.
 As long as we are distracted by “reforming” the police, we’ll never notice that the criminal justice system is continuing to pocket our liberties.

 On the other hand, the more we try to defend law enforcement by blaming the communities they serve or by denying the existence of a problem, the more alienated cops will become from the very communities who need their help.
 Cops will continue to be vilified for the enforcement of laws they did not create and scapegoated for problems they cannot correct.
-But since these problems don’t really exist according to stereotypical “Team Authority” rhetoric, the plight of cops will go unnoticed.
+But since these problems don’t really exist according to stereotypical “Team Authority” rhetoric, the unsafe and unacceptable situations that cops are forced to handle every day will continue to go unnoticed.
 Thus a “win” for Team Authority is also a loss.

 A Challenge for Everyone

 So this is my word of challenge.
 Stop shaming poor communities for the consequences of poverty, and stop scapegoating cops for policies they didn’t create.
-Stop pretending that problems don’t exist, and stop pretending that the problems would go away if we got rid of the cops.
+Stop pretending that problems don’t exist, and stop pretending that the problems would go away if we just got rid of a few bad apples.
 Stop bickering with each other when the card reader is broken.
 Stop fighting when we share a common enemy.

 If we don’t, everyone is going to lose.